chrischoy/MakePytorchPlusPlus/README.md

 # Developing a Pytorch CPP/CUDA Extension with a Makefile

-Pytorch cpp extensions provides ways to augment pytorch with custom functions.
-The cpp-extension uses the setuptool to compile custom functions.
-It is mainly used for deployment and debugging and developing a pacakage with the setuptool can be slow and cumbersome.
-In this repository, I proivde an alternative way to compile and debug your custom extension with a makefile.
+[Pytorch cpp extensions](https://pytorch.org/tutorials/advanced/cpp_extension.html) provides a good way to augment pytorch with custom functions.
+The cpp-extension uses the setuptool to compile files.
+However, as it is mainly used for deployment rather than debugging and development, using the setuptool for development can be slow and cumbersome.

+In this repository, I provide an alternative way to compile and debug your custom extension with a makefile.
 The associated tutorial can be found at the [blog post](https://chrischoy.github.io/research/pytorch-extension-with-makefile).